Tips and tricks for easily updating your FEM using NX expressions

 Discover a quick and painless way to update your finite element model (FEM).

-NX expressions functionality allows you to define all of the required parameters in one spreadsheet and to update the FEM with a single click.
+With NX expressions, you can define all your required parameters in one spreadsheet, and then update the FEM with a single click.

 Spreadsheet listing example parameters

 Step 2: Add your parameters in the Expressions dialog

 Under the Utilities group, select Expressions to open the Expressions dialog.
 See Figure 2.

 In the Expressions dialog, enter the name of the first parameter in the Name box and set the correct type and unit for that parameter.

 Step 3: Enable NX to read the spreadsheet